tejaswini972/MCW-Enterprise-ready-cloud/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

 ## Step 1: Review the customer case study

 -   Check in with your table participants to introduce yourself as the trainer.

 -   Ask, "What questions do you have about the customer case study?"

-- Briefly review the steps and time frames of the whiteboard design session.
+-   Briefly review the steps and timeframes of the whiteboard design session.

 -   Ready, set, go!
 Let the table participants begin.

 ## Step 2: Design a proof of concept solution

 -   Check in with your tables to ensure that they are transitioning from step to step on time.

 -   Provide some feedback on their responses to the business needs and design.

     -   Try asking questions first that will lead the participants to discover the answers on their own.

 -   Provide feedback for their responses to the customer's objections.

     -   Try asking questions first that will lead the participants to discover the answers on their own.

 ## Step 3: Present the solution

 -   Determine which table will be paired with your table before Step 3 begins.

 -   For the first round, assign one table as the presenting team and the other table as the customer.

 -   Have the presenting team present their solution to the customer team.

     -   Have the customer team provide one objection for the presenting team to respond to.

     -   The presentation, objections, and feedback should take no longer than 15 minutes.

     -   If needed, the trainer may also provide feedback.

 ## Wrap-up